-Assignments during the clinical year include, but are not limited to, clinical documentation (SOAPs and H&Ps), patient education projects, case/CFHI presentations, Aquifer cases, midclerkship evaluations, patient logs and PAS 799C module assignments, must be submitted on required date and time.
-If a student anticipates a late assignment, the student is responsible for contacting their course instructor and copying the Clinical Program Coordinator prior to due dates of assignments for authorization.
-Unless prior authorization is given by clinical faculty or staff, late assignments will result in an automatic zero for the professionalism component of corresponding clinical course.
+Assignments during the clinical year include, but are not limited to, clinical documentation (SOAPs and H&Ps), patient education projects, case/CFHI presentations, Aquifer cases, patient logs, and PAS 799C module assignments, must be submitted on designated date and time.
+If a student anticipates submitting a late assignment, the student is responsible for contacting their course instructor and copying the Clinical Program Coordinator prior to due dates of assignments for authorization.

+Unless prior authorization is given by clinical faculty or staff, a late assignment will result in point deduction from the final course grade.
+Late assignments will be cumulative both within a course and across clinical courses.